cashapp/contour/README.md

     }
 ```

-Finally, let's insert a created date between the note content, and the bottom of the view.
-If there is not enough content in the `note: TextView`, let's alrign the created date vertically with the name & icon.
+Finally, let's insert a created date between the note content and the bottom of the view.
+If there is not enough content in the `note: TextView`, let's align the created date vertically with the name & icon.

 ```kotlin
   private val starDate = TextView(context).apply {